Sub-dimensional Mardia measures of multivariate skewness and kurtosis: Invariance Under Location-Scale Transformations

 Moreover, if $\bZ$ is spherically distributed, that is, $\bGamma \bX\buildrel d\over=\bX$ for any orthogonal matrix $\bGamma$, then the invariance holds for any affine transformation with $|\bA|\neq 0$.
 Indeed, in this case $\bP_\bA=\bGamma_\bA^\top \bD_\bA \bGamma_\bA$ with $\bD_\bA=\bB_q^\top \bB_q$ for some orthogonal matrix $\bGamma_\bA$ and therefore:

 and similarly when $\bA=\bI_p$.

-In summary, although Mardia's measures of multivariate skewness and kurtosis are invariant under affine transformations, this is generally not the case for the sub-dimensional measures as shown in this section and illustrated in the simple case of a bivariate skew-normal distribution in Figure~\ref{fig:introplot}.
-Therefore, the sub-dimensional Mardia measures of multivariate skewness and kurtosis are informative for testing normality in sub-dimensions as proposed in the next section.
+In summary, although the Mardia measures of multivariate skewness and kurtosis are invariant under affine transformations, this is generally not the case for the sub-dimensional measures as shown in this section and illustrated in the simple case of a bivariate skew-normal distribution in \autoref{fig:introplot}.
+Therefore, the sub-dimensional Mardia measures of multivariate skewness and kurtosis are informative for testing normality in the sub-dimensions as proposed in the next section.